tonyjacobscloudpro/cdmo-edw-ingestion/README.md

 - Use a metadata configuration file to dynamically process and route the datasets through the medallion architecture (Landing → Bronze → Silver → Gold).

 ### Step 1.
 Deploy the ARM Template to a new resource group to automate creation of required ADLS Storage Account and Containers for this project.
-- Creates the following blob containers within the blob service:
+- Creates the following blob containers within the blob service for Medallion Architecture:
-	- 00-landing
-	- 01-bronze
-	- 02-silver
-	- 03-gold
-	- config
+  - Landing Zone: Receives incoming source files and source for archive data.
+      - Incoming: Incoming files go here.
+These files are removed after processing and put into archive.
+Data is not persisted.
+      - Archive: Consists of all files received and processed.
+This is here in case we need to reprocess.
+All data is persisted.
+  - Bronze Layer: Raw data ingested from source systems into ADLS in Delta format.
+  - Silver Layer: Cleaned and conformed Delta tables in ADLS.
+Incremental data updates using Delta MERGE.
+  - Gold Layer: Aggregated Delta tables designed for analytics and BI tools.
 - [View ARM Template code](https://github.com/tonyjacobscloudpro/cdmo-edw-ingestion/blob/main/arm_template_create_infrastructure.json)

 ### Step 2.
 Create a SAS Token in storage account for Notebooks to Access